openSUSE/news-o-o/_posts/2009-10-10-opensuse-weekly-news-92-is-out.markdown

-  * openSUSE News: Introducing the â€˜openSUSE Boostersâ€™ Team
+  * openSUSE News: Introducing the ‘openSUSE Boosters’ Team

   * The Geek Stuff/Ramesh Natarajan: Unix Sed Tutorial: How To Write to a File Using Sed